openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following additional parameters are defined for credential issuance requests and this Credential format.

-* `types`: REQUIRED. as defined in (#authorization_jwt_vc_json).
+* `types`: REQUIRED.
+JSON array as defined in (#authorization_jwt_vc_json).
 The credential issued by the issuer MUST at least contain the values listed in this claim.
-* `credentialSubject`: OPTIONAL. as defined in (#authorization_jwt_vc_json).
+* `credentialSubject`: OPTIONAL.
+A JSON object as defined in (#authorization_jwt_vc_json).
 This object determines the optional claims to be added to the credential to be issued.

 The following is a non-normative example of a Credential Request with Credential format `jwt_vc_json`.